ymzEmre/codecom/README.md

 ## Introduction

-Codecom, is being developed to measure the execution times of JavaScript codes and to display the results both within the terminal and in an HTML file, allowing them to be viewed on a web page as well.

 The name, comes from the words "Code" and "Competition".

+Codecom is being developed using the Performance API to measure the execution time of JavaScript code and to display the results both within the terminal and in an HTML file, allowing them to be viewed in the browser as well.

 ## Motivation